 Lexington sailed next day to raid Japanese forces on Jaluit, but the raid was canceled on 20 December, and she was directed to cover the Saratoga force in reinforcing Wake but when the island fell on December 23, carrier forces were recalled to Pearl Harbor, arriving on December 27.

-On February 16, the task force was bound for Rabaul, for an attack scheduled for February 21.
-On February 20, 1942 while approaching Rabaul attacked by two waves of Betty bombers.
-The carrier's combat air patrol (CAF) and antiaircraft fire shoot down seventeen bombers.
+On February 16, the task force was bound for Rabaul to launch an attack scheduled for February 21.
+Detected by the Japanese, pon February 20, 1942 attacked by two waves of Betty bombers from the 4th Kokutai.
+Lexington's Combat Air Patrol (CAF) and anti-aircraft fire shot down seventeen bombers.
 F4F Wildcat piloted by Lt.
-Edward "Butch" O'Hare shot down five bombers and earned the Medal of Honor.
+Edward "Butch" O'Hare from VF-3 claimed five bombers and earned the Medal of Honor.

 Offensive patrols in the Coral Sea continued, as part of the ANZAC Squadron.
 On March 6, 1942 she rendezvoused with USS Yorktown of Task Force 17.